Recording Connection grad Luis Garcia externs with Rahki the Producer!

 When Luis discovered he could learn in a real recording studio for a fraction of what it costs to attend most colleges, he decided to jump in with both feet.
 After completing the basic course at Serenity West in Los Angeles under mentor Steve Catizone, he went on to do the Recording Connection for Advanced Audio Engineering & Music Production program with Doug Boulware at The Abstract Recording Studios.
 But Luis still wanted to take things to the next level, so he decided to apply for the Recording Connection’s premiere Learn from Legends Workshop, a select course in which the student trains with a known, credentialed, award-winning producer after an extensive interview.
 Specifically, Luis asked if he could interview with Rahki.

 “I wanted Rahki just because I felt like we identify more as far as music tastes,” says Luis.
 “He’s Kendrick Lamar’s producer, Eminem, and stuff.
 So I was like, that’s definitely my type of guy.”

-Brian Kraft, Recording Connection’s Chief Academic Officer, set up the interview.
+Brian Kraft, Recording Connection’s Consultant, set up the interview.
 When Luis arrived at Rahki’s private studio in Burbank, he was understandably nervous, but that soon changed.
 “He made me feel super welcome and super comfortable,” he says.
 “That’s one thing I liked about Rahki, is that a guy of his profile, you would think that he could be intimidating, but to me he was super, super nice.”